MichaelDCooper/MichaelDCooper/README.md

 - 👋 Hi, I’m @MichaelDCooper
 - 🏖️ Los Angeles, California
-- 💻 Platform Software Engineer @Spotify
+- 💻 Senior Software Engineer @Spotify
 - ☕ Talk to me about specialty coffee and baseball
-- 👀 I’m interested in Go, C++, Rust and Linux
+- 👀 I’m interested in Go, Java, C++, Rust, and K8S
-- 🌱 I’m currently interested in Deep Learning and ML Ops
+- 🌱 I’m currently learning about Deep Learning and Systems Engineering
 - 📫 How to reach me: Email

 <!---